UtrechtUniversity/MATLAB-on-HPC/ssh.md

 **Transfer using command line**

-When you are in an SSH session to your Docker container, you can use scp to copy files directly to an HPC cluster.
-The syntax is
+When you are in an SSH session to your Docker container, you can use scp to copy files directly to an HPC cluster (for the UBC cluster, keys should be exchanged to make this possible).
+The syntax is:

 ```
 scp <file> <destination>